raphaelmansuy/tutorials/32_context_engineering/03_what_is_context_engineering.md

 ## 3.1 The Context Taxonomy: Your AI's Information Diet

+> 🟢 **Beginner Start Here**: If this is your first time with Context Engineering, focus on **Static Context** and **Latent Knowledge** first.
+You can implement these in 1-2 weeks and see immediate results.
+The other context types can be added later as you gain experience.

 Just like you wouldn't feed a bodybuilder the same diet as a marathon runner, different AI tasks need different types of context.
 Here are the seven flavors your AI craves—think of them as food groups for smart systems:

 ```mermaid